TemplateRL: Structured Template-Guided Reinforcement Learning for LLM Reasoning: Template-Guided RL

-\textbf{Reasoning with Guidance}\; Drawing on meta-reasoning principles~\citep{russell1991principles,de2024rational}, we adaptively identify the most relevant high-level thought patterns for each new problem.
-During GRPO sampling for a new incoming question $\mathbf{q}_{t}$, we compute its PCC metric and calculate the absolute distance $d_j=|\text{PCC}_{q_t} - \text{PCC}_{T_j}|$ for each $\hat{T}_j\in \mathcal{L}$.
-We then sort them to obtain the $k$ most similar templates $\{\hat{{T}}_{i_1},\dots,\hat{{T}}_{i_k}\}$ that best align with the question's complexity.
-The thought patterns on these templates, which are sequences of actions, guide the step-by-step reasoning process for question $\mathbf{q}_t$.
+where $\mathcal{I}_j=\{i:\,T_i=T_j\}$.
+These templates represent generalized problem-solving strategies and serve as structured guidance in Section~\ref{section2.2}.
+More details are in Appendix~\ref{B}.

-Notably, we use MCTS to build the reasoning tree, abstract it to a high-level thought library, and then match new questions with it.
-In fact, such a thought library could also be obtained in other ways.
-For example, human experts could write a general solution approach for each category of problems and then match new questions with existing problem types.
+Notably, while we use MCTS to build reasoning trees and abstract them into structured templates, such templates can also be obtained through other ways, such as expert-crafted general solutions for problem categories.
 We leave this for future work.